Japanese Fashion Inspiration via 29 Unique and Popular Looks

 In Japan, we see the return of oversized clothing spearheaded by streetwear brands like BAPE and HARE.

-Easy to match with skinny pants, tight-fit dresses, or even muscle-hugging shirts, loose hoodies in bold colors are the way forward.
+Easy to match with skinny pants, tight-fit dresses, or even muscle-hugging shirts, loose hoodies in rainbow and neon colors are the way forward.

 Come Back As A Flower drawstring tie-dye hoodie